beks2002/PIC16A_Project/README.md

    - year_range (Non-negative integer) - outputs are limited to shows/movies released in [the input's release year +/- year_range]

-2- recommendation2 function takes multiple titles as an input
+2. recommendation2 function takes multiple titles as an input

+3. The data visualization is mainly cointed in one custom class, that has three different defintions other than _init_

 ###